rosek86/bluetooth-hci/Readme.md

 ## Getting Started

-The most straightforward method to test this library is by utilizing the **nRF52840 dongle**.
+The most straightforward method to test this library is by utilizing the **nRF52840 Dongle**.
 Simply use the pre-compiled firmware located at `/zephyr/hci_uart/zephyr.hex`.
+Detailed description which explains how to prepare nRF52840 Dongle can be found  [here](docs/GettingStarted.md).

 ```
 npm install bluetooth-hci